'Monster Hunter: World' Reveals Day 1 Update Patch Details

 The Monster Hunter: World Day 1 Patch Repairs

 Capcom announced that they added some fixes to Monster Hunter: World that should help gameplay the day it is released.
-This includes adding additional display languages, and these vary based on regions.
+This includes adding additional display languages, which vary based on regions.

 For those buying the game in North America and South America, the Brazilian and Portuguese languages were added.
 In the Middle East, Europe, Africa, Oceana and India, the video game added Arabic, Brazilian, Portuguese, Polish and Russian languages.
 Finally, in Asia, Korean and traditional Chinese were also added.